karar-hayder/SafeCopy/README.md

 python main.py --interval 30 --port 8080
 ```

-### Web Interface
+### Accessing the Web UI

-Once the application is running, open your web browser and navigate to:
+After launch, open your browser and navigate to:

 ```bash
 http://localhost:5000
 ```

+If you've enabled authentication/password protection, login with your configured user.

-### Adding Backup Mappings
+### Creating Backup Mappings

-1. In the web interface, enter the source folder path in the "Source Folder" field.
-2. Select the destination drive from the dropdown menu.
-3. Configure backup settings (compression, max versions).
-4. Click "Add Mapping" to save the configuration.
+1. Go to the "Mappings" section of the dashboard.
+2. Click "Add Mapping": Specify the source folder, choose a destination drive, set compression and max versions.
+3. Save and optionally schedule your new mapping.

+### Scheduling Backups

+- **Flexible Scheduling**: Use the "Schedules" tab to add daily, weekly, monthly, or interval-based schedules for any mapping.
+- **Cancel or Edit Schedules**: All future backups update as you change the configuration.

 ### Running Backups

-- **Scheduled Backups**: The application automatically runs backups at the configured interval.
-- **Manual Backups**: Click the "Run Backup Now" button in the web interface or use the system tray menu to start a backup immediately.
+- **Manual**: Use the "Run Now" buttons per mapping in the dashboard.
+- **Scheduled**: All scheduled jobs run automatically, tracked and logged.

-### Viewing Backup History
+### Viewing Logs & History

-The "Recent Actions" section in the web interface displays the history of backup operations, including success and failure messages.
+- "Backup History" in the dashboard shows all recent actions, success/failure, duration, size, etc.

 ## Configuration

-The application configuration is stored in `config.json` in the following format:
+**SafeCopy** now primarily uses an SQLite database for all persistent data (mappings, schedules, logs, settings, users).
+If running in "legacy" mode, it will use `config.json` as follows:

 ```json
 {